jun-xiao-mainlinestem/2026base/doc/test_auton_buttons.md

 - ✅ In normal mode, execution continues through all steps

 ---

+### 6. Abort auto driving
+- ✅ Move joystick anytime to abort the auto driving.

+---

-### 6. Show status
+### 7. Show status
-**Button: B**
+**Button: R2**
 - ✅ If hold this button while driving, upon releasing it, the controller displays current heading and distance drived.

-### 7. Abort auto driving
-- ✅ Move joystick anytime to abort the auto driving.

 ## 📋 Button Summary